MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 ## Group profiles into households or clusters

 As part of the customer profile generation configuration process, you can define rules to group related profiles into a cluster.
 There are currently two types of clusters available – household and custom clusters.
-The system automatically recommends a household if the *Customer* entity contains the semantic fields *Person.LastName* and *Location.Address*.
+The system automatically chooses a household with predefined rules if the *Customer* entity contains the semantic fields *Person.LastName* and *Location.Address*.
 You can also create a cluster with your own rules and conditions, similar to [match rules](match-entities.md#define-rules-for-match-pairs).

 **Define a household or a cluster**